ChallahBack83/UFOs/README.md

 ## Overview of project

-Use of Javacript to enhance HTML and build dynamic webpage.
-Use filters to make table dynamic by user input. customize using Bootstrap
+This project employees the use of Javascript to enhance HTML and build a dynamic webpage about UFO sighting data.
+The goal is to pull in searchable data for users to search using multiple filters.
+Bootstrap, CSS and d3 were all new tools used in this project to refine the final page.

-## Analysis
+## Process
--created html file to build our webpage.
-Outline layout with header, article title and article,

---in header create title and link to bootstrap to import style format.
-Create css document to hold our code for formatting and link to it here.
+First, I began with outlining the needs for the project with a simple storyboard.
+This allowed me to visualize the sections needed for the page before building out the code.
+Since this page requires several different stages and code, I created html, javascript, and css files.
+Starting with the html, I built out the outline for the layout of the page with the header, article title, and articles.
+In the header, I input the title and a link to bootstrap to import the style format.
+Then, I linked to the empty css file, which will eventually hold the code for formatting.

 ```
 <head>
     [...]